crueber/restful-api/README.md

       update: function (req, res, data) {}, // data is a callback that takes error and a serializable version of the updated resource.
 Must contain an 'id' property.
       remove: function (req, res, success) {}, // success is a callback that takes error and a boolean to indicate the success of the deletion.
     }

+Note that if you omit any of these, it doesn't matter!
+They're simply not applied to that particular resource.
+Missing a finder?
+No biggy, no finding will be done.
+No security necessary?
+Omit the secure property.
+Don't need an index?
+Don't use it!
+That simple.

+### Step 6: ...

+### Step 7: Profit!

+...yup, that's it!
+It's that easy.
+And now, you'll have an amazingly easy way to build APIs quickly and efficiently.

 # Miscellany information that is useful during the initial building phase...